Google Pixel Watch 4 vs. Pixel Watch 3: Finally in true flagship territory?

 (Image credit: Michael Hicks / Android Central)

-The Google Pixel Watch 4 will most likely be powered by Wear OS 6, which brings the Material 3 Expressive design language to the smartwatch form factor.
-It's a new-look operating system that will add things like more fluid scrolling, buttons, and notification cards, all of which dynamically adapt to user interaction and the Pixel Watch's display size.
+The Google Pixel Watch 4 is powered by Wear OS 6, which brings the Material 3 Expressive design language to the smartwatch form factor.
+It's a new-look operating system that adds things like more fluid scrolling, buttons, and notification cards, all of which dynamically adapt to user interaction and the Pixel Watch's display size.

-More importantly, Wear OS 6 will add proper support for third-party watch faces.
-The Watch Face Push API will let third-party faces sync with Pixel Watch models without needing to go through the Google Play Store, via apps like Facer.
+More importantly, Wear OS 6 adds proper support for third-party watch faces.
+The Watch Face Push API lets third-party faces sync with Pixel Watch models without needing to go through the Google Play Store, via apps like Facer.

 Additionally, Gemini is replacing the Google Assistant on the Pixel Watch 4.
-The current Pixel Watch 3 will get all of these upgrades when Wear OS 6 rolls out, but it's possible the Pixel Watch 4 will get some first.
-Additionally, the Pixel Watch 4 might offer a longer software support window.
+The current Pixel Watch 3 will get all of these upgrades when Wear OS 6 rolls out, but the Pixel Watch 4 will get them first.

-Google Pixel Watch 4 vs. Pixel Watch 3: Is it worth waiting for?
+Google Pixel Watch 4 vs. Pixel Watch 3: Which one should you buy?

 Brady Snyder